 What Are Fibromyalgia's Tender Points?

-Tender points are localized areas of tenderness around joints -- not the joints themselves -- that hurt when pressed.
+Tender points are localized areas of tenderness typically above muscles, tendons or bones-- that hurt when pressed.
 Tender points are not areas of deep pain.
 Instead, they are superficial areas seemingly under the surface of the skin, such as over the elbow or shoulder.
 People with fibromyalgia often have 11 or more out of a possible 18 tender points.

 How Does the Chronic Pain of Fibromyalgia Impact Lives?